Last Update September 2023

 Article-processing charges are assessed for non-invited articles to help defray the costs related to the peer review, editorial production and publication, access and dissemination, and archiving and indexing of articles published in Diabetes Care.

-In addition, Diabetes Care now offers an “Open Choice” option for authors who wish to make their final published article immediately accessible to nonsubscribers.
-By paying an additional article-processing charge of $220 per page, authors may elect to have their articles freely available on the journal's website immediately after the final version of the article is published online and in print.
+In addition, Diabetes Care offers an “Open Choice” option for authors who wish to make their published article immediately accessible to nonsubscribers.
+By paying an additional article-processing charge of $240 per page, authors may elect to have their articles freely available on the journal's website immediately upon publication online.
 Upon receipt of payment and on behalf of the author, ADA will also deposit the final version of the published paper into PubMed Central.

 Authors will receive an invoice for publication fees, as well as a reprint order form, when page proofs become available.
 Unless otherwise indicated, it is assumed that the corresponding author takes responsibility for payment.
 Questions regarding billing or payment should be directed to firstname.lastname@example.org.

 ADA recognizes that authors, their institutions, or their funding bodies, particularly those from low-income countries, may be unable to meet these financial obligations.
-In such cases, authors should submit requests for discounts or waivers of article-processing charges of accepted papers by e-mail to email@example.com.
+In such cases, authors should submit requests for discounts or waivers of article-processing charges via this online form.